onthebusiness/harelang.org/content/tutorials/introduction.md

       the <a
         href="https://en.wikipedia.org/wiki/Floating-point_arithmetic"
       >Wikipedia page on Floating-point arithmetic</a>
-      to better understand the theory and tradeoffs.
+      to better understand the theory and trade-offs.
       </p>

       Hare also supports a number of composite types, a few examples of which